-Starting from the main green next to Victoria Park this travels along the Hertford Road, through Edmonton and ends up the park behind the Cock Tavern.
+This carnival used to be held annually in July, the parade started from the main green next to Victoria Park this travels along the Hertford Road, through Edmonton and ended up the park behind the Cock Tavern.

 Enfield Carnival Parade & Fair

-Every year the Carnival Committee raise funds for the Handicapped in the Borough through a variety of events of which this is just one!
+Every year the Carnival Committee raised funds for the Handicapped in the Borough through a variety of events of which this is just one!

 Crown Street & Woodlands Park

-On Saturday, 17 August, the centre of Acton will rock with music, colour and fun as its fifth summer carnival gets underway.
+The centre of Acton will rock with music, colour and fun as its summer carnival gets underway.
 It's a time to celebrate the cultures, talents and communities of this corner of west London in all their wide variety.

 The main stage on Crown Street will be the focus of the day's entertainment.
 All afternoon, a broad range of performers will strut their stuff for the crowds everything from calypso bands to dance groups from Acton's ethnic communities.